sonos/torch-to-nnef/README.md

 will crash as no work arround have been found yet.

-Also we follow to some extent limitation of NNEF specification, in particular we concretize dynamic shape at export so that no other operators than external can hold dynamics symbol attribute (by example: all operation using part of shape of another tensor has those transformed to fixed int)
+Also we follow to some extent limitation of NNEF specification, in particular We concretize dynamic shape at export for some operators such as (zeros_like/ones/arange ...).

 Only *Static* Quantization is supported and for now only with scheme `torch.per_tensor_affine`.